 Janet says her calling is described best by author and Presbyterian minister Frederick Buechner, who wrote: “The place where God calls you is the place where your deep gladness and the world’s deep hunger meet.”

 In pursuit of her deep gladness and the world’s deep hunger, Janet went to Thailand in 1990 under Presbyterian mission appointment.
 She worked with the Church of Christ in Thailand in community development ministries and helped the church develop its response to the HIV and AIDS pandemic.
-Thailand was a familiar place for Janet.
-She grew up there as the daughter of Presbyterian missionaries John and Betsy Guyer.
-She was ordained there in 1994 on behalf of Pittsburgh Presbytery and continues membership in that presbytery.
+Thailand was a familiar place for Janet, for she grew up there as the daughter of Presbyterian missionaries John and Betsy Guyer.
+She was ordained there in 1994 on behalf of Pittsburgh Presbytery.

 Janet’s next assignment, however, placed her in unfamiliar territory.
-She was invited to take her experience in HIV and AIDS ministry to Africa in 2002.
-For the next 11 years she served as a regional AIDS consultant working with partner churches in Southern Africa as they sought to prevent the spread of AIDS and care for those affected by it.
+In 2002, she was invited to take her experience in HIV and AIDS ministry to Africa.
+For the next 11 years, she served as a regional AIDS consultant working with partner churches in Southern Africa as they sought to prevent the spread of AIDS and care for those affected by it.
 She also helped concerned Presbyterians in the United States engage with African partners in response to the pandemic.

-While Africa and Thailand contexts are radically different, Janet nevertheless sensed her deep gladness amid the world’s deep hurt as she stood with Africans struggling with the HIV and AIDS crisis.
+While African and Thai contexts are radically different, Janet nevertheless sensed her deep gladness amid the world’s deep hurt as she stood with Africans struggling with the HIV and AIDS crisis.
 The joy of her vocation has lived on in her current role.
-“Continuing on in Africa with many of the same partners is a gladness to me,” she says.
-“Working with things that concern women and children, their gifts, their needs, and their relationships with the church and community are also a deep gladness.
+“Working with things that concern women and children, their gifts, their needs, and their relationships with the church and community are a deep gladness.
 At the same time, I know that there is a deep hunger, a need, in these countries.
 I walk alongside my African sisters and brothers as we address this hunger together.”

 Although Janet grew up in the home of missionaries, she never expected that one day she would serve in international mission.
 “The call to mission came as a surprise, but it did make sense as I evaluated the gifts God had given me and the needs of the world,” she explains.

 Janet brings extensive educational credentials to mission service.
-She earned an MDiv degree from Pittsburgh Theological Seminary and an MSW from the University of Pittsburgh.
-Previously she received undergraduate and master’s degrees in education from the University of Oregon.
-Prior to her mission appointment she taught at the International School of Bangkok in Thailand and in the South Umpqua School District of Myrtle Creek, Oregon.
+She earned a Master of Divinity from Pittsburgh Theological Seminary and a Master of Social Work from the University of Pittsburgh.
+Previously, she received bachelor’s and master’s degrees in education from the University of Oregon.
+Prior to her mission appointment, she taught at the International School of Bangkok in Thailand and in the South Umpqua School District of Myrtle Creek, Oregon.